top of page

 Spayed/Neutered Dogs

-All guests must be spayed or neutered by the time they are 1 year old.
+All guests must be spayed or neutered by the time they are 2 years old.
 We require spaying/neutering because it decreases the probability of aggression, territoriality and marking in the house.

-Proof of Vaccination or Titer-Tests
+Proof of Vaccination or Titer-Tests or Nosodes Documentation

 Parasite Control